Naming your blog is one of the most important decisions you’ll make when you’re just starting out.

 As a quick exercise, take out a pen and free write a description of your blog.
 This doesn’t have to be pretty, error-free or even publishable, because it’s just for you.
 You can even write this on a piece of scratch paper.

 Write out everything you want your blog to be and do.
 Who is your audience?
 What will your content be about?
 What are the main pain points of your readers?
 What actions do you want your audience to take when they come in contact with your brand?

 Once you’ve answered these questions, circle top keywords and phrases that you love.
 Is there anything that stands out?
 Is there something that would work as a cool blog title?

 If you haven’t quite settled on a blog title after this exercise, take your favorite keywords and plug it into one of the blog generators listed above.

 It’s true that “copyblogger” and “listverse” are popular blogs with great names.
 However, neither of them make you laugh.

 If you googled “ways to come up with a creative blog name,” it’s probably because you are offering content that is original, fun, and maybe even humorous.

 Put your god-given talent for humor into action and come up with a blog name that makes readers smile.

 If you make your audience laugh with the first interaction they have with your blog, chances are they will stay around to read more content.

-It is vital that you come up with a great blog title, but you don’t need to pay a name strategist to do it.
+Before you fire up WordPress and start writing, it is vital that you come up with a great blog title., but you don’t need to pay a name strategist to do it.
 If you follow the 10 tips listed above, you’ll soon find you have a creative blog name and domain name that will stand the test of time.